AkselLessum/Programvareutvikling/README.md

 ## Testing

-This project has only used unit-testing.
-To run all the test type the following command:
+This project has only applied unit-testing.
+To run all the tests, type the following command:
 `python manage.py test ?Toolio?`

 ### Test-coverage